Semi-classical spacetime thermodynamics: Classical spacetime thermodynamics

-Therefore, it appears that the {\it ad hoc} introduced augmented Wald entropy~\eqref{S aug} may be equivalent to the dynamical entropy~\eqref{SW dyn}.
-Of course, the analysis we performed here for one special example can serve only as a motivation for such a claim, and a much more careful study is still necessary.
-Nevertheless, for our purposes here, a simple modification of the computation above covers all the cases we study in the next section (the key point is just the behavior of the kinetic term for the scalar field).
+in precise agreement with $\Delta S_{\text{W,total}}$.
+Thence, for scalar-tensor gravity in $2$D, augmented entropy is nothing but Wald entropy with Neumann boundary conditions imposed on the scalar field.
+Of course, the analysis we performed here for one special example can serve only as a motivation for equating augmented and Wald entropies, and a much more careful study is still necessary.
+Nevertheless, for our purposes here, the computation we performed covers all the cases we study in the next section (the key point is just the behavior of the kinetic term for the scalar field).

+In higher dimensions, imposing Neumann boundary conditions on the scalar field straightforwardly yields the kinetic term contribution to Wald entropy.
+However, a full analysis of the metric boundary conditions becomes more involved.
+We plan it report on it in a future work.